ZhixinLai/LLMBoostMedical/README.md

 # Adding New Datasets

-To add new 2D image dataset, you can use the following steps:
+To add a new 2D image dataset, you can use the following steps:

 1. Put the new dataset under the ./2D_classification/datasets
 2. The new dataset follows the structure